Ikelene/discord-shapes-ai/README.md

 yes, it uses email.

 ## Before starting, make sure you have the following
 - An email SMTP and IMAP server that the bot can use.
-(Thats how it communicates)
+(Thats how it communicates without breaking shapes TOS)
 - A shapes.inc bot (duh) _note down its username_
 - A discord bot